jorgelightning/CS110/README.md

 ## Description

 A collections of small coding projects for personal use!
+Please don't plagiarise!